Here are some helpful terms that are commonly used in LHHS Band.

 Drum Major: The Drum Major is the top rung of the band’s student leadership.
 During performances the Drum Majors conduct the band.
 They represent the band at competitions and at home to the Band Directors.
 They wear the “Highlands” kilts!
 Your student should know the names of all Drum Majors and have their phone numbers.

-Front Ensemble: Also called the Pit; the part of the Percussion Section that does not march on the field during the show.
+Front Ensemble: The part of the Percussion Section that does not march on the field during the show.
 These are the stationary instruments that add color to the traditional winds and drums that do march on the field: xylophones, keyboards, rack, electronics, chimes, and whatever else the Band Directors think will be fun!
 Front Ensemble is very cool….

 Color Guard: this is the section of the band that dances and wields flags, rifles, and sabres, adding visual interest to the band’s performance.
 Guard has summer camps before the whole Band Camp and participate in Color Guard competitions throughout the year.
 Check the calendar for the dates of the additional Guard Camps.